Introducing Foxglove Studio: A New Way to Visualize and Debug Robots

 - URDF Viewer panel – Use a Unified Robot Description Format (URDF) file to visualize your robot model.

-Studio also provides a flexible Node Playground panel, where users can write custom data transformations in a code editor sandbox – to test out experimental outputs, or to create visualizations on the fly.
+Studio also provides a flexible User Scripts panel, where users can write custom data transformations in a code editor sandbox – to test out experimental outputs, or to create visualizations on the fly.

 We’re partnering with our most important collaborators – our users – to build the future of Foxglove Studio.